 From on-premises systems to cloud-based software-as-a-service to industry-based solutions, the options are vast and varied.
 These large, complex programmes promise to transform business systems and provide greater added value, but in retrospect many frequently fail to deliver.

 ERP systems are often promised as ‘out-of-the-box’ solutions but mostly are not ‘one-size-fits-all’.
-An ERP implementation requires governance and planning which requires balance with Business Management, to keep the project aligned to business objectives.
-With these considerations the ability to deliver future value and benefits senior leadership and boards can be assured in the investment when the future arrives.
+An ERP implementation requires governance and planning which necessitates balance with Business Management to keep the project aligned with business objectives.
+With these considerations around the ability to deliver future value and benefits, senior leadership and boards can be assured in the investment when the future arrives.

 Whether it’s a customised solution or an off the shelf platform such as Microsoft Dynamics, SAP, Oracle or JD Edwards, developing a well-considered implementation strategy is vital to safeguard your project’s success.

-At Qual IT we are able to apply a holistic approach from our experiences across multiple sectors and domains to provide analysis of your situation and aid you ask the questions that matter for delivery;
+At Qual IT, we take a holistic approach acquired from extensive experience across multiple sectors and domains.
+We provide in-depth analysis of your situation and help you ask the questions that matter for delivery;

 - Can the ERP application portfolio be realised within the timescales set?